BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

 Guerlain and scotts tell viewers enough about their offers that some recipients might head straight to the website to start shopping.

-SUAVS sent a back in stock notice to its subscribers, using the preview text to disclose the product “The Ziker in grey on red.”
+SUAVS sent a back-in-stock notice to its subscribers, using the preview text to disclose the product “The Ziker in grey on red.”
 If I’m not in the market for a Ziker, I can skip opening this message.

 💡 That fact that subscribers may be scanning their inboxes for intel instead of opening each message emphasizes the importance of a subject line and preview text display that makes your email’s purpose clear.